AndySw/fullstackopen/part0/README.md

 Hello friend and greetings from sunny England!

+Although I didn't have to, I did create example HTML & CSS for exercises 1 to 4 as per the MDN tutorial.

 For exercises four to six, I have used Visual Paradigm Community Edition to generate Sequence diagrams to satisfy the course requirements.

-Please note that the base "Page Load" functionality is represented in the file "exampleapp - Page Load.pdf" and that this is referenced in the file "exampleapp - New Note.pdf".
-This pattern will be applied where appropriate to minimise repetition.
+Please note that the base "Page Load" functionality is modelled separately and then referenced in other diagrams where appropriate to save repetition.

+Please ignore the contents of "part1" for the time being, I got a little ahead of myself.

-Thank you for your time and attention reviewing my submission.
+Thank you for your time and attention in reviewing my submission, and I look forward to any feedback you may have.

 Andy Sweetman